RULES - Idaho QSO Party

 For Idaho stations – to activate as many counties as possible, and work as many OUT OF STATE stations as possible !!!

-RULE CHANGE: Idaho stations, there are no multipliers for SPUD stations, or in state stations,
+RULE CHANGE: Idaho stations, there are no bonus points for SPUD stations, you get "a" multiplier for the first Idaho station in your log, just like any other state.

-your job is to work out of state stations, cause a pile-up.
+our job is to work out of state stations, cause a pile-up.
+CALL CQ

 2. Contest Period: